stevepereira/ansible-example/README.md

 * Route53 or ELB can be added in front to allow geo-distributed haproxy
  * Web and App servers can be geo-distributed for fault tolerance

-### Rolling update method:
+## Rolling update method:
 * Triggered by CI creation of new artifact (could be rollback)
 * CI hosts assets and artifact

-* CI calls Ansible rolling_update playbook that runs within each web/app role serially:
+### CI calls Ansible `rolling_update` playbook that runs within each web/app role serially:

-**Steps:**
  1. Notify chat/new relic of deploy
  1. Chooses a web server and app server from the main pool
  1. Notifies the LB to move each to the maint-* frontend/backend
  1. Gracefully reloads LB
  1. Swings 'last' symlink for assets and artifact on chosen servers from release-2 to previous release
  1. Pushes assets.zip and artifact.war to chosen servers
  1. Extracts the asset zip, jetty extracts the warfile
  1. Swings 'current' symlink for assets and artifact on chosen servers from previous to current release
  1. Run curl to servers to ensure deployment success
  1. Notifies the LB to move each back into the main frontend/backend
  1. Runs a cleanup on releases older than release-2
  1. Progresses to next server in the pool
  1. Notify chat/new relic/sns of success

 ### On failure, trigger rollback:
  1. Restore asset and artifact symlinks
  1. Notifies the LB to move each back into the main frontend/backend
  1. Sends failure notification to chat/new relic/pagerduty/sns etc

-### Haproxy recycle on changes
+### Haproxy recycle on changes:
-* Using haproxy handling:

-**Steps:**
  1. trigger iptables SYN drop
  1. wait for completion (port not listening)
  1. keepalive triggers live haproxy to take over shared IP
  1. restart haproxy
  1. open iptables